Introduction to MySQL Foreign Key

 ) ENGINE=INNODB;

-Here reference_option is nothing but we specify the action that should take place when values in parent key are deleted or updated.
+Here reference_option is nothing, but we specify the action that should occur when parent key values are deleted or updated.

 MySQL has five reference options:

-- Cascade: Cascade is nothing but whatever action that has been taken in the parent table it should reflect the same in the child table.
-For example, if a row from the parent table is updated or deleted the values of the same matching rows in the child table should reflect with the same.
+- Cascade: Cascade is nothing, but whatever action has been taken in the parent table should reflect the same in the child table.
+For example, if a row from the parent table is updated or deleted, the values of the same matching rows in the child table should reflect the same.

 - No Action: No Action by the name itself says that No action will be taken in the parent table of updating or deleting the rows if matching rows are present in the child table.